-- Vegetables: cooked leafy greens, Brussels sprouts, and cabbage.
+- cooked leafy greens, brussels sprouts, and cabbage.

-- Grains: quinoa, barley, amaranth, rice, and kanji (rice water).
+- quinoa, barley, amaranth, rice, and kanji (rice water).

-- Spices: ginger, turmeric, coriander, fennel, and fenugreek.
+- ginger, turmeric, coriander, fennel, and fenugreek.
 These spices help open up the channels and support the flow of toxins from the skin, urinary tract, colon, and liver.

 - Choose foods according to your body type or imbalances.
 This will help regulate your agni.

 - Drink plenty of hot water throughout the day to flush toxins out of the body through the urine.
 Or better still, choose a detoxifying herbal water.